nicholasdavies/elixir/README.md

 [![Codecov test coverage](https://codecov.io/gh/nicholasdavies/elixir/graph/badge.svg)](https://app.codecov.io/gh/nicholasdavies/elixir)
 <!-- badges: end -->

-Tools for transforming `R` expressions.
+Tools for transforming R expressions.

-Provides functions for finding, extracting, and replacing patterns in 'R' language objects, similarly to how regular expressions can be used to find, extract, and replace patterns in text.
-Also provides functions for generating code using specially-formatted template files and for translating 'R' expressions into similar expressions in other programming languages.
-The package may be helpful for advanced uses of 'R' expressions, such as developing domain-specific languages.
+Provides functions for finding, extracting, and replacing patterns in R' language objects, similarly to how regular expressions can be used to find, extract, and replace patterns in text.
+Also provides functions for generating code using specially-formatted template files and for translating R expressions into similar expressions in other programming languages.
+The package may be helpful for advanced uses of R expressions, such as developing domain-specific languages.

 ## Installation